metacraftsmp/resource-pack/readme.md

-Here is the updated README for the MetaCraft resource pack project:
 # MetaCraft Resource Pack

 This repository contains a custom resource pack for MetaCraft RolePlays, designed to enhance the Minecraft experience on the MetaCraft server.